 La Cuidad Perdida – Lost City Trek Day Two

 Despite my tiredness, I didn’t sleep particularly well, and felt awful when we were woken the next morning at 5am.
 We ate a tasty breakfast, packed up our things and headed out.
 A steep hill out of the valley greeted us; luckily the rain had stopped but it was still slippery in parts.
 After that, the terrain varied up and down for an hour or so, then there was another steep downhill that would make me pay on the way back!
-It took us 2 hours to reach Camp Wiwa where we had a couple of hours break – to swim and to have lunch – and a quick snooze in the hammocks.
+It was a 2-hour hike to reach Camp Wiwa where we had a couple of hours break – to swim and to have lunch – and a quick snooze in the hammocks.

 After lunch we set off again, my legs groaning in protest.
 It was another 5 hours till we would reach the next camp – Paraíso (Paradise) that was just 3km hike from La Ciudad Perdida, the Lost City itself.
 It was a tough walk.
 The path wound through the forest, along the river bank then over mountains when the uphill stretches felt as though they would never end.
 Then it started to rain.
 It is common here to have rain in the afternoon.
 I had brought my waterproof coat, so wasn’t bothered by the rain – light drizzle was nice and cooling but the heavy burst luckily came as we were reaching a rest stop.
 The downhill that followed wasn’t too steep, and the path continued without too much variation, until we descended again to the river.
 But there was no bridge here.
 There was a kind of tarabata cable car on a rope and pulley system, but the guides weren’t convinced by its safety.
 Not disagreeing with them, we were faced with crossing the now raging river, filled with the rain that was still falling gently.